easy-express/graphql/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/leonardparisi/easy-express-db/issues).
-You can also take a look at the [contributing guide](ssh://git@github.com:leonardparisi/easy-express-db/blob/master/CONTRIBUTING.md).
+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/easy-express/graphql/issues).
+You can also take a look at the [contributing guide](https://github.com/easy-express/graphql/blob/master/CONTRIBUTING.md).

 ## Show your support

 Give a ⭐️ if this project helped you!

 Bitcoin Wallet Address: 3PjDkxNznkx7HVmVdfSMYgGJeeJzoDH7e6

----

-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_